-- a.
-If the IRA is treated as having an Applicable Eligible Designated Beneficiary and the IRA owner's surviving spouse is considered the sole Applicable Eligible Designated Beneficiary of the IRA, the surviving spouse is not required to start taking RMDs until the later of December 31 of the (A) year after the year of the IRA owner's death, or (B) the year in which the IRA owner would have attained RMD Age.
-Once the surviving spouse is required to start taking RMDs, the surviving must take RMDs each DCY by December 31st of the DCY using the Spousal Life Expectancy Method, unless the surviving spouse elects to use the 10-year Rule. - b.
-Death of Spousal Designated Beneficiary after December 31, 2019.
-If the surviving spouse is the sole Applicable Eligible Designated Beneficiary and dies before the IRA is exhausted, the Remainder Beneficiary is subject to the 10-year Rule. - c.
-Death of Surviving Spouse before RMDs Begin.
-If the surviving spouse is the sole Applicable Eligible Designated Beneficiary and dies before December 31 of the year he or she must begin receiving RMDs, the surviving spouse will be treated as if he or she was the IRA owner for purposes of determining the RMD payout period and/or method applicable to the surviving spouse's Beneficiary(ies).
-Note, however, if the surviving spouse has remarried, his or her new spouse may not use the special rules for surviving spouses set forth in this paragraph but is, instead, treated as a nonspouse Beneficiary of the decedent's IRA. - d.
-Special Election to Treat Decedent's IRA as Spouse's own IRA.
-If the IRA owner's surviving spouse is considered the sole Applicable Eligible Designated Beneficiary and has an unlimited right of withdrawal from the IRA, the surviving spouse may elect to treat the IRA as the surviving spouse's IRA.
+- (i) If the Roth IRA is treated as having an Applicable Eligible Designated Beneficiary and the Roth IRA owner's surviving spouse is considered the sole Applicable Eligible Designated Beneficiary of the Roth IRA, the surviving spouse is not required to start taking RMDs until the later of December 31 of the (A) year after the year of the Roth IRA owner's death, or (B) the year in which the Roth IRA owner would have attained 701⁄2.
+Once the surviving spouse is required to start taking RMDs, the surviving spouse must take RMDs each DCY by December 31 of the DCY using the Spousal Life Expectancy Method, unless the surviving spouse elects to use the 10-year Rule. - (ii) Death of Spousal Designated Beneficiary after December 31, 2019.
+If the surviving spouse is the sole Applicable Eligible Designated Beneficiary and dies before the Roth IRA is exhausted, the Remainder Beneficiary is subject to the 10-year Rule. - (iii) Death of Surviving Spouse before RMDs Begin.
+If the surviving spouse is the sole Applicable Eligible Designated Beneficiary and dies before December 31 of the year he or she must begin receiving RMDs, the surviving spouse will be treated as if he or she was the Roth IRA owner for purposes of determining the RMD payout period and/or method applicable to the surviving spouse's Beneficiary(ies).
+Note, however, if the surviving spouse has remarried, his or her new spouse may not use the special rules for surviving spouses set forth in this paragraph but is, instead, treated as a nonspouse Beneficiary of the decedent's Roth IRA.

+(iv) Special Election to Treat Decedent's Roth IRA as Spouse's own Roth IRA.
+If the Roth IRA owner's surviving spouse is considered the sole Applicable Eligible Designated Beneficiary and has an unlimited right of withdrawal from the Roth IRA, the surviving spouse may elect to treat the Roth IRA as the surviving spouse's Roth IRA.
 In general, the special election may be made at any time.
-This special election is automatically deemed to have been made if the surviving spouse either (A) fails to take the RMD for a year as a beneficiary of the IRA, or (B) makes any form of contribution to the IRA.
-Once this election is made the IRA is treated as the Spouse's IRA for all purposes including the RMD rules.
+This special election is automatically deemed to have been made if the surviving spouse either (A) fails to take the RMD for a year as a beneficiary of the Roth IRA, or (B) makes any form of contribution to the Roth IRA.
+Once this election is made, the Roth IRA is treated as the Spouse's Roth IRA for all purposes including the RMD rules.

-IX.
-Federal Taxation of IRA Distributions (A) IN GENERAL
+VI.
+Federal Taxation of Roth IRA Distributions (A) TAX-FREE DISTRIBUTIONS.